webroo/dummy-json/README.md

 ## Writing your own helpers

-To write your own helpers you need to pass an additional parameter to `parse()` containing an object map of methods:
+To write your own helpers you need to create an object map of helper methods and pass it to the `options` param of `parse()`, for example:

 ```js
 var myHelpers = {